-Planet Aid sent its first container of clothing to Angola in 1998 and continued to support development projects in the country through its sister organization Ajuda de Desenvolvimento de Povo para Povo (ADPP) Angola.
-ADPP worked hand in hand with the Government of Angola to implement programs that were in line with the nation’s official strategic development plans.
+Planet Aid sent its first container of clothing to Angola in 1998 and has continued to support development projects in the country through its sister organization Ajuda de Desenvolvimento de Povo para Povo, or ADPP Angola.
+ADPP Angola works hand in hand with the Government of Angola to implement programs that are in line with the nation’s official strategic development plans.

-The teacher-training program was based on a comprehensive model that provided students with pedagogical qualifications and practical skills needed to live and work in rural areas.
+The teacher-training program is based on a comprehensive model that provided students with the pedagogical qualifications and the practical skills needed to live and work in rural areas.
 Graduates of the colleges are prepared to cultivate the minds of the next generation and inspire them with a positive desire to learn and complete their education.
-The program is also unique in that it trained teachers to go beyond the classroom to lead community development projects.
+The program is also unique in that it trains teachers to go beyond the classroom, to lead community development projects.
 These projects range from building new wells to helping raise awareness about HIV prevention.
-Read more about Teacher Training.
+Read more about teacher training.

-ADPP operated three vocational schools in Cabinda, Benguela and Luanda provinces since 1994, and has graduated more than 2,000 students.
-The schools were established under an agreement between ADPP and the Ministry of Agriculture and Rural Development and the National Institute for Employment and Professional Training.
-The training options include construction, mechanics, electricity, catering and tourism, business administration, and agriculture.
+ADPP Angola has operated vocational schools in multiple provinces since 1994.
+The schools were established under an agreement between ADPP Angola and the Ministry of Agriculture and Rural Development and the National Institute for Employment and Professional Training.
+The training options included construction, mechanics, electricity, catering and tourism, business administration, and agriculture.

 The Children’s School Caxito, constructed in 1986 in partnership with the country's Ministry of Education, was ADPP Angola's first project.
 It was established to provide a home and good basic education for orphans and children who had lost contact with their parents due to war.
 Boarding facilities cater to students from rural parts of adjacent provinces.